mattjmcnaughton/btstrp/README.md

 # btstrp

-`btstrp` works to easily configure a new unix computer to my specifications.
+Using ansible to quickly and constantly configure Unix desktops for development.

 ## Usage